Case Study: Definition And Examples

 Victor the "wild boy" of Aveyron

-While case studies can provide valuable data and information from psychology experiments and inspire further research, they are not definitive proof of a theory.
-Case examples must be used ethically and legitimately.
-They can be used to support theories, but the research must be sound to be accepted by modern psychology.
+While case studies can provide valuable details and information from psychology experiments and inspire further research, case studies are not definitive proof of a theory.
+Case study examples must be used ethically and legitimately.
+They can be used to support theories, but the research in these studies must be sound to be accepted by modern psychology.

 When case studies are flawed through not having enough information or having the wrong information, they can be harmful.
 Valuable research hours and other resources can be wasted while theories are used for inappropriate treatment.
 Case studies can therefore cause as much harm as benefit, and psychologists are often careful about how and when they are used.